 Frequently Asked Questions

-A: The traditional core areas (science, math, language arts, and social studies) will be integrated around the theme of environmental science.
+A: The traditional core subjects of science, math, humanities (language arts, and social studies) will be integrated around the theme of environmental science.

 Q: Do the students attend the after school activities at Five Oaks or their home middle school?